ishkining/100-days-web-python/README.md

 Ooooh, it was much hotter than I expected.
 I learned a bit but it feels like I learned a lot.
 Command _breakpoint_ was astonishing.
 Sorry but I should learn more, and test were quite fun to play.

 ### 13-16 days - CSS - 24.07 18:57

 Hehe, I have bad days recently, but I wanna go through all these stuff.
 It is actually funny to learn a bit stuff.
 They are also giving a lot of information about useful web resources where i can explore much more my potential.

+### 17-20 days - Flask and API - 24.07 20:57

+Unfortunately, I know all these stuff before, so it was just refreshing my knowledge.
+Only I get it new with __pprint__ library, that was cool.